Abortion in Alaska

-Abortion in Alaska is legal at all stages of pregnancy, as long as a licensed physician performs the procedure.
+Abortion in Alaska is legal at all stages of pregnancy.
+In September 2024, an Alaska superior court judge struck down the requirement that only licensed physicians provide abortions, meaning that the procedure can now also be legally performed by nurse practitioners and physician assistants.
+As of 2016, Alaska does not require a minor to notify a parent or guardian in order to obtain an abortion.
 63% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 69% of Alaskans said that abortion should be legal in all or most cases.
 Alaska was one of only four states to make abortion legal between 1967 and 1970, a few years before the US Supreme Court's decision in 1973's Roe v.
 Wade ruling.
-Alaska had consent requirements for women seeking abortions by 2007 that required abortion providers to warn patients of a link between abortion and breast cancer.
+Alaska had consent requirements for women seeking abortions by 2007 that required abortion providers to warn patients of a link between abortion and breast cancer, despite it being scientifically unsupported.

 The number of abortion clinics in Alaska has been declining, going from fourteen in 1982 to thirteen in 1992 to three in 2014.
-1,547 abortions took place in Alaska in 2014 and 1,459 took place in 2015.
-For poor women, there is state funding for abortions.
-Both abortion rights activists and anti-abortion rights activists are present in the state, and have held protests in 2019.
+1,547 abortions took place in Alaska in 2014, and 1,459 took place in 2015.
+There is state funding for abortions based on income.

 History

 Alaska, California, and New Hampshire did not voluntarily provide the Center for Disease Control with abortion related data in 2000 or 2001.
-In 2014, 63% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases with 34% stating it should be illegal in all or most cases.
+In 2014, a poll by the Pew Research Center reported that 63% of adults in the state of Alaska believe abortion should be legal in all or most cases, with 34% stating it should be illegal in all or most cases.